chenrichard10/RiChess/README.md

 # RiChess
+---
-First attempt a chess engine
+This is my first attempt at making a chess engine.